Tag - Feature

 Such a profusion of sites offers a lifetime, or two, of exploration for the enthusiastic nomad!

-I hope this UNESCO World Heritage Site Map is of use as you make your way around the world, ticking off all of those interesting sites.
+I hope this UNESCO World Heritage Site Map is of use as you make your way around the world, visiting all of those interesting sites.

 If you have any comments or questions, please do not hesitate to contact me using the comments field below.